Arizona Medicaid Definition

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.

 2) Home and Community Based Services (HCBS) – In the past, Arizona has offered HCBS Medicaid waivers for its elderly population.
 With waivers, the number of participant slots was limited, and wait lists could exist to receive services.
 That said, Arizona no longer offers HCBS Medicaid waivers for seniors.
-Instead, long-term care services are provided at home, adult day care, or in assisted living residences via a managed care system.
+Instead, long-term care services are provided at home, adult day care, adult foster care homes, or in assisted living residences via a managed care system.
 This allows program participants to receive all needed services via one administering agency.
 Unlike with waivers, the managed care program does not have enrollment caps, which means there are no waiting lists to receive benefits.

 3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (anyone who meets eligibility requirements is able to get benefits) and is provided at home or adult day care.